 If you don't answer within 30 seconds or decline the call, it's placed back in the queue to wait for the next available agent.

-Returning a callback request (Talk Advanced)
+Returning a callback request (Talk Professional and Enterprise)

 If your administrator has enabled callback from queue (see Allowing customers to request a callback), callback requests appear in the call console similar to incoming calls.